cawka/cs118-spring2016/project-1.md

    * How do we know we have received the complete message? especially for HTTP response?
    * For HTTP GET request, we know it ends with `\r\n\r\n`, but what if we only get part of it from `read` or `recv`, e.g., only `\r`?
    * For HTTP response, is it possible to decode the whole response before we get the complete message?

+*  You may assume the size of requested files is less than 1GB.

+*  Your implementation must support three error codes: `200 OK`, `400 Bad request`, `404 Not found`.
+All the other error codes (e.g., `403 Forbidden`, `501 Not implemented`, `505 HTTP version not supported`) are optional.

 Here are some hints of using multi-thread techniques to implement the Web server.